-Pan-frying is the easiest way to cook your beef tenderloin (it only requires 5 minutes) However, you have to prepare your meat and allow the cuts to come to room temperature (approximately 1 hour) before cooking.
+Pan-frying is the easiest way to cook your beef tenderloin (it only requires 5 minutes to cook it on a skillet meant for medium-high cooking) However, you have to prepare your meat and allow the cuts to come to room temperature (approximately 1 hour) before cooking.
 Doing so will ensure that your tenderloin steaks cook evenly without drying out.

 Here are the steps of pan-frying beef tenderloin:

 1. Combine all the ingredients in a mixing bowl or baking dish